 Commerce: The Constitution empowered to regulate “Commerce” with foreign nations, among states, and with Indian tribes.
 “Commerce” means mercantile trade in goods and services and some related categories such as navigation, commercial finance, and cargo insurance.
 “Commerce” does not include manufacturing, agriculture or other land use, criminal law, the court system, social services, or non-economic activity.
 Generally, the Constitution does not empower Congress to regulate commerce wholly within states.
 See The Legal Meaning of “Commerce” In the Commerce Clause, 80 St. John’s L. Rev. 789 (2006).
 Under the Necessary and Proper Clause Congress sometimes has power to regulate activities that, while not “Commerce,” are intimately connected but subordinate to foreign, interstate, or Indian commerce.
 (See below.)

 Due Process Clauses: At the time of the Founding, the statement that the government could not deprive a person of “life, liberty, or property without due process of law” simply meant the state had to follow pre-existing law when proceeding against a person.
 Some argue that the meaning changed during the 19th century to provide broader protection against state action under the 14th Amendment.
-See The Original Constitution: What It Actually Said and Meant (2d ed., 2011).
+See The Original Constitution: What It Actually Said and Meant (3d ed., 2014).

-Freedom of the Press & Anonymity: Although there was some ambiguity around the edges, this was a well-understood concept with fairly well-understood limitations (such as treason and libel).
-See The Original Constitution: What It Actually Said and Meant (2d ed., 2011).
+Freedom of the Press & Anonymity: Although there was some ambiguity around the edges, “freedom of the press” was a well-understood concept when the First Amendment was adopted, with fairly well-understood limitations (such as treason and libel).
+See The Original Constitution: What It Actually Said and Meant (3d ed., 2014).
 Freedom of the press included the right to participate in public debate anonymously, unless one were guilty of transgressing the boundaries of the freedom.
 The modern federal laws disclosure of contributors violates “the freedom of the press” as the Founders understood that term.
 See Does “The Freedom of the Press” Include a Right to Anonymity?
 The Original Understanding, 9 N.Y.U.
-J. of Law & Liberty (forthcoming, 2014).
+J. of Law & Liberty 160 (2014).